 Some people believe that citrus fruits are overly acidic and have an acidic effect on the human body.
 However, they are some of the best alkaline foods.

 Lime, lemon, and oranges contain lots of vitamin C and facilitate the detoxification of your system.
 They can also offer relief from heartburn and excess acidity.

 Broccoli or cauliflower sauteed in gobi matar or Asian spices is ideal for an alkaline diet.
 Both vegetables contain phytochemicals that are vital for the body.

 You can add other items to your cauliflower broccoli mixtures like green peas, beans, and capsicum.

 Sea vegetables and seaweed contain up to 12 more mineral levels than their land-grown counterparts.
 They are also highly alkaline and are packed with numerous benefits for your body system.

-Sprinkle small amounts of sea salt in your omelet, soups, or salads.
+Sprinkle small amounts of sea salt in your omelet, soup, or salad.